Some applications of Menke's JSJ decomposition for symplectic fillings: Introduction and statement of results

 Generally, if $n\geq 4$, then $M$ contains incompressible tori and therefore admits infinitely many tight contact structures according to work of Colin \cite{colin2001torsion,colin2001infinite} and Honda-Kazez-Mati{\'c} \cite{honda2002convex}.\\

-Our first result for spaces $M$ which are Seifert fibered over $S^2$ applies to tight contact structures which are \emph{thoroughly mixed}, a notion we will define precisely in Section \ref{sec:mixed-structures}.
+Our first result for spaces $M$ which are Seifert fibered over $S^2$ applies to tight contact structures which are \emph{thoroughly mixed}, a notion we define shortly.
 The definition is designed so that each singular fiber of $M$ admits a tubular neighborhood whose boundary is a mixed torus.
 Applying Theorem \ref{thm:jsj} to a filling of $(M,\xi)$ will then leave us with a boundary connected sum of fillings of lens spaces.

-In Section \ref{sec:mixed-structures} we will also define \emph{lightly mixed} tight contact structures, in which all but two singular fibers admit mixed tori.
-With these provisional definitions, we may state our results.
+\begin{definition} Let $\xi$ be a tight contact structure on $M(\frac{q_1}{p_1},\cdots,\frac{q_n}{p_n})$.
+We will call $\xi$ \emph{thoroughly mixed} if $\xi$ admits a Stein filling as in Figure~\ref{fig:seifert-filling} such that one of the following holds: \begin{itemize} \item if $e_0=0$, then each of $K_1,\ldots,K_n$ has been stabilized positively (or, equivalently, each has been stabilized negatively); \item if $e_0>0$, then each of $K_1,\ldots,K_{n-1}$ has been stabilized positively, and the nearest stabilized unknot adjacent to $K_n$ has also been stabilized positively (or, equivalently, each of these stabilizations is negative. \end{itemize} Notice that $K_n$ has no stabilizations in the case $e_0>0$. \end{definition}